austinmann1/quoting-tool/README.md

 ## Features

-- Calculate quotes for Codeium Enterprise ($1,000/unit/year) and Cascade ($2,000/unit/year)
+- Calculate quotes for Various Units
 - Volume-based discounts (10% off for orders of 100+ units)
-- Real-time quote calculation with debounced updates
 - Demo mode with localStorage persistence
-- Modern, responsive UI built with React and Material-UI
-- TypeScript for type safety
 - Salesforce integration (with demo fallback)

 ## Setup